Help Faculty Win a Just Contract

 Bargaining?
 Mediation?
 What is going on?

-Every three years we bargain a new collective bargaining agreement; a contract with the university which specifies expectations, benefits, pay etc. We have been bargaining with the administration since Spring and the administration has called for mediation–a state mandated part of the process for when negotiation break down.
+Every three years we bargain a new collective bargaining agreement; a contract with the university which specifies expectations, benefits, pay etc. We have been bargaining with the administration since Spring and the administration has called for mediation–a state mandated part of the process for when negotiations break down.

 If we cannot reach agreement during mediation, the members of United Academics may vote to authorize a strike.
 During a strike all labor by members stops, but negotiations continue until an agreement can be reached.